HarshShah2807/exoplanet-predictor/README.md

 ---

-These instructions make it easy for anyone, including beginners, to run and experiment with your project.
+These instructions make it easy for anyone, including beginners, to run and experiment with our project.